levoxtrip/PKB/docs/topics/strive.md

 ## Daily
 If you don't work hard today you won't make it next year...

+Wake up and think about what fun, interesting things you gonna have ahead of you today.

 ## Decisions
 The hard choices that we most fear doing/asking/saying are very often exaclty what we most need to do - the biggest challenges and problems will never be solved with comfortable conversations wether with your own head or with other people.